bgiesing/brandongiesing.com/content/money/apps/index.md

   - **TIP:** Use Hit Notifier, MT Suite, and Turkopticon to find new tasks, see stats, and find reviewers about tasks to reduce rejections from bad requesters as they can reduce what HITs you get.
-- Google Opinion Rewards (Apps)
-  - Super easy surveys that are usually at most 5 questions and take a minute
-  - Get Play Store credit for Android apps/games or media like movies, music, books, magazines, TV Shows, etc.
-  - [Currently iOS only] Get PayPal when you get to $2
 - FreeEats.com (SMS)
   - Sign up and get text messages, click the link and get paid instantly to PayPal